shreya-gaikwad-1/Generative-text-model/README.md

 - Supports transformer models like GPT-2.

 Requirements
--Install required packages (if running locally): pip install transformers gradio torch
+- Install required packages (if running locally): pip install transformers gradio torch

 How to Use
--Run in Google Colab (replace link with your notebook): [Open In Colab](https://colab.research.google.com) -Or run locally: python app.py
+- Run in Google Colab (replace link with your notebook): [Open In Colab](https://colab.research.google.com)
+- Or run locally: python app.py
 Then open the Gradio link in your browser to interact with the model.

 Model Info
--Uses Hugging Face's pipeline("text-generation").
+- Uses Hugging Face's pipeline("text-generation").
--Fully customizable: choose model, temperature, max length, etc.
+- Fully customizable: choose model, temperature, max length, etc.

 File
 - Generative_text_model.ipynb – Main Colab notebook with model, interface, and instructions